 Cupcake Bar

-Have volunteers bake an assortment of unfrosted cupcakes that you can sell and then invite people to decorate as a fun activity.
+Have volunteers bake an assortment of unfrosted cupcakes that you can sell and then invite people to decorate them as a fun activity.
 This is a great type of event to hold after a service.
-You can also sell coffee and tea!
+You can also sell coffee, tea, sodas, and other drinks.

 World Food Day

-Invite members from a variety of cultures to make their traditional cuisine for the congregation to sample, then charge for event tickets or by plates of food.
+Invite members from a variety of cultures to make a traditional cuisine for the congregation to sample, then charge for event tickets or by plates of food.

-Sell tickets to a show put on by your congregation’s youth group or children’s classes.
+Sell tickets to a show performed by your congregation’s youth group or children’s classes.
 People love to see kids perform!

 Childcare Services

-Offering childcare with the help of volunteers can provide a great service for couples in need of a date night and make a solid profit for you.
+Offering childcare with the help of volunteers can provide a great service for couples in need of a date night.
+It can also provide an ongoing resource for profit.
+Check state licensing requirements if you opt to create a long-term church daycare service as a source of funding.

 Cakewalk

-Charge a participation fee for members to have an entry in a cakewalk, where volunteers walk around and taste each cake and then vote for a winner.
+Charge a participation fee for members to participate in a cakewalk, where volunteers walk around and taste each cake, then vote for a winner.

 Gingerbread House Auction